Wikia/weppy/README.md

 Example
 -------

-You can get the following data reported to the server:
+You can report the following to the server:
 ```json
 {
 	"context": {